Scott-Ian/health-manager/README.md

 ![cloning](https://coding-assets.s3-us-west-2.amazonaws.com/img/clone.gif 'How to clone repo')

-* Paste the link in the field provided by VsCode as thown in the image below
+* Paste the link in the field provided by VsCode as shown in the image below

 * You will be prompted to open the directory once you have cloned it.
 Select 'open'